 Staying Motivated While Learning Arabic

 Most people assume that learning a difficult language such as Arabic will take a couple of years.
 Many don’t, however, realize that at some point motivation will begin to taper off.
 If you’ve put in 80-100 hours per month in the beginning, by the time you’ve begun to tire out, you are already at a place where you can have significant conversations in Arabic.
 This alone will be a key motivator for many more months to come.
-However, if you’ve learned language at a much slower pace, chances are you are still going to feel like you’ve been studying a long time and begin to feel exhausted.
-If you are still speaking at very elementary level after studying for an entire year, this will be quite demotivating.
+However, if you’ve learned Arabic at a much slower pace, chances are you are still going to feel like you’ve been studying a long time and begin to feel exhausted.
+If you are still speaking at a very elementary level after studying for an entire year, this will be quite demotivating.
 To give yourself the best chance at success, go hard, trust the process and surround yourself with others who are doing the same.
 After all, learning Arabic is one of the most challenging endeavors you will undertake.
 If you are losing momentum, get a trainer (language coach) to motivate you, check your form, and encourage you to push through the pain.
 At my gym there is a sign that reads, “Work hard today or be sorry tomorrow.”